drago87/ST-Character-Maker/SillyTavern Character Maker/CMC Menu.md

-/buttons labels=["Change Model", "Add New Model", "Update QR buttons", "Download WI"] What do you want to do?|
+/buttons labels=["Change Model", "Add New Model", "Update QR Scripts", "Download WI"] What do you want to do?|
 /let key=selection {{pipe}}|

 /ife (selection == 'Change Model') {: